-You may have read in your guide book that you will see people at the Oktoberfest dressed in traditional Lederhosen drinking beer in huge mugs, but you will not find any mention of the Wiesn Koks.
+Wiesn koks is made from glucose and menthol and is sold in small glass bottles or in typical Bavarian containers for about €5.
+You may have read in your guidebook that you will see people at Oktoberfest dressed in traditional Lederhosen drinking beer from huge mugs, but you won't find any mention of Wiesn Koks.